santiagomonteromendieta/santiagomonteromendieta.github.io/_pages/about.md

 <p style="text-align:center;"><img src="https://santiagomonteromendieta.github.io/images/logos_cas_nsfc.png" alt="logos_cas_nsfc" width="400"></p>

 **Contact:** Feel free to explore my website and get in touch with me for any inquiries or collaborations.
 I am always open to exploring interesting evolutionary topics and establishing new collaborations with researchers from around the world.
-Text me at: **biomendi**.
-To ensure that you are human and not a spam bot, please add the email extension of IOZ-CAS which is available at the bottom of <a href="http://english.ioz.cas.cn/" target="_blank">its website</a>.
-Sorry for the inconvenience.
+Please use the form below.
 Thanks for your interest in my work.

 <form method="post" action="https://formspree.io/f/mrgwblad">
 							<div class="row gtr-uniform">